Christopher Cradock: Command and flag rank

-On 1 February 1900 he was appointed in command of the third-class cruiser HMS Alacrity, which was posted ater that year to the China Station during the Boxer Rebellion.
+On 1 February 1900 he was appointed in command of the third-class cruiser HMS Alacrity, which was posted later that year to the China Station during the Boxer Rebellion.
 He commanded a mixture of British, German and Japanese sailors during the capture of the Taku forts on 17 June, led a contingent of British and Italian sailors into the Tientsin on 23 June, and then led the naval brigade that relieved Vice-Admiral Edward Seymour's troops besieged in the Pei-yang Arsenal three days later.
 Cradock was promoted to captain effective 18 April 1901 and also received the Prussian Order of the Crown, 2nd Class with swords as a result of his actions.
-Alacrity arrived back in Britain on 32 July 1901 and Cradock was placed on half-pay.
+Alacrity arrived back in Britain in July 1901 and Cradock was placed on half-pay.

 On 24 March 1902 he was posted to the protected cruiser HMS Andromeda on the Mediterranean Station, where from June that year he served as flag captain to Rear-Admiral Sir Baldwin Wake Walker, who commanded the fleet's cruiser squadron.
 Cradock was appointed a Companion of the Order of the Bath on 26 June.
 He assumed command of the armoured cruiser HMS Bacchante on 20 December as Wake Walker shifted his flag to the ship, and Andromeda returned home.
 When King Edward VII visited Malta on 2 June 1903, he appointed Cradock a Member of the Royal Victorian Order.
 Off the coast of Sardinia, Cradock saved Prince Vudhijaya Chalermlabha, then serving as a midshipman in the Royal Navy, from drowning in April 1904.
 After the Dogger Bank Incident, Wake Walker commanded the cruisers, including Bacchante, shadowing the Russian Baltic Fleet as it steamed through the Mediterranean in October en route to the Far East.
 On 17 January 1905, Cradock assumed command of the armoured cruiser HMS Leviathan, but was invalided home on 17 June.
 He was on sick leave until September and was then placed on half-pay.